void

 Background

-Resslova ulice is a street in Nové město stretching from Karlovo náměstí down towards Vltava.
+Resslova ulice is a street in Nové město running from Karlovo náměstí down towards the Vltava.
 Jaroslav Hašek attended Obchodní akademie here from 1899 to 1902 and graduated with good marks.
 See Obchodní akademie.

 Quote(s) from the novel